jrjflint/SocialTicker/README.md

 This repository currently contains product docs and scaffolding.
 Code is forthcoming.
 The steps below outline the intended setup once the implementation lands.

 ### Prerequisites
-- Node.js 18+ and npm/pnpm (for local dev)
+- Node.js 18+ and npm/pnpm (for local Worker development tooling)
+- Cloudflare account with Workers, KV, and Cron Triggers enabled
 - An Instagram Business account and Graph API access, or a third-party data source
-- For edge deployments: Cloudflare account (Workers + KV/Durable Objects) or Supabase project

 ### Environment Variables (planned)
 Create a `.env` (or platform-specific secrets) with: